Citrus Greening Awareness

 RESOURCES developed by the Texas Plant Disease Diagnostic Laboratory in cooperation with various colleagues and entities are listed below and available to the general public.

-The purpose of this factsheet is for distribution primarily by retail nurseries to their customers to disseminate information regarding the Gulf Coast Citrus quarantine.
-Rudimentary and basic disease and symptom description is provided along with the notice that quarantined plants CANNOT be moved out of the quarantined counties and any movement of citrus plant material may be subject to Texas Department of Agriculture regulations.
+The purpose of this factsheet is for rapid dissemination of information on the current quarantine in the Upper Gulf Coast region and general citrus greening information to general public.
+Rudimentary and basic disease and symptom description are provided along with the notice that quarantined plants CANNOT be moved out of the quarantined counties and any movement of citrus plant material may be subject to Texas Department of Agriculture regulations.

 Citrus Greening Coloring and Activity Book